-Fitch affirms Serbia at BB- Stable outlook ratings11.
-November 2011. / Uncategorized
+Fitch affirms Serbia at BB- Stable outlook ratings, Uncategorized

 Fitch Ratings has affirmed the Republic of Serbia’s Long-term foreign and local currency Issuer Default Ratings (IDR) at ‘BB-‘.
 The Outlook on the Long-term IDRs are Stable.
 The agency has also affirmed the Short-term foreign currency IDR at ‘B’ and the Country Ceiling at ‘BB-‘.

 “Declining inflation and relative dinar stability point to underlying gains in macroeconomic stability in 2011, but the eurozone crisis has weakened the external financing and growth outlook, which will also add to pressures on the budget in the run-up to the elections,” says Michele Napolitano, Associate Director in Fitch’s Emerging Europe Sovereigns Team.

 External finances remain a key issue for the credit rating, although risks have receded since the onset of the global financial crisis in 2008.
 Fitch expects the net trade performance to keep the current account deficit below 8% of GDP in 2011 and 2012, down from 21% in 2008, reflecting the rebalancing of the economy towards more export-oriented growth.
 The quality of external financing has markedly improved since the crisis with foreign-direct investment now concentrated in the tradable sector and accounting for around 54% of current account coverage in 2011.